atlasxomics/AtlasXpipeline_docs/docs/SpatialEpigenome.rst

       TileMatParams = list(tileSize = tile_size)
    )

-ArchR can then access this data by associating the newly created ArrowFiles with an **ArchRProject**.
+ArchR accesses this data by associating the newly created ArrowFiles with an **ArchRProject**.
 An ArchRProject is a data structure stored in memory that can be easily accessed/mutated by R. Every operation on the ArchRProject affects its associated
 ArrowFile.
 All of the archR downstream analysis will take place on the ArchRProject.
 To create an ArchRProject, pass in the previously created ArrowFiles object to the ArchRProject function call ::